Lateral Epicondylitis /Tennis Elbow

 - Forearm brace

 Severe, persistent cases of tennis elbow may require surgery.
-Surgical procedures may be performed to remove damaged tissue, remove bone spurs or to split the tendons to alleviate pressure.
+Our providers will sit down with the patient, as surgical procedures may be necessary to remove damaged tissue, remove bone spurs or to split the tendons to alleviate pressure.